 The program requires that healthcare providers consult a CDS tool when ordering advanced diagnostic imaging services for Medicare fee-for-service (FFS) patients.
-CDS tools help determine if orders are applicable to appropriate use criteria (AUC) and that adhere to the guidelines.
+CDS tools help determine if orders are applicable to guidelines known as appropriate use criteria (AUC) and if they adhere to the guidelines.

-There are eight priority clinical areas that AUC aim to address:
+There are eight priority clinical areas that AUC aims to address:

 - Coronary artery disease (suspected or diagnosed)

 - Hip pain